Vogue France: Under Carine Roitfeld (2001–2011)

 Roitfeld aimed to restore the magazine's place as a leader in fashion journalism (the magazine "hadn't been so good" since the 1980s, she said) and to [restore] its French identity.
 Her appointment, which coincided with the ascendance of young designers at several of the most important Paris fashion houses, "brought a youthful energy" to the magazine.
 By April 2002, she had rid the magazine of foreign staffers, making it "all French for the first time in many years".
 The magazine also underwent a redesign by the Paris-based design firm M/M (Paris).
 It aimed to make the title appear more hand-crafted and organic, particularly through the use of collage and hand-drawn fonts.
 Continuity was created through the use of loose theming for each issue, smooth pacing, and visual uniformity in the shopping pages.

-The magazine’s aesthetic evolved to resemble Roitfeld's (that is, "svelte, tough, luxurious, and wholeheartedly in love with dangling-cigarette, bare-chested fashion").
+The magazine's aesthetic evolved to resemble Roitfeld's (that is, "svelte, tough, luxurious, and wholeheartedly in love with dangling-cigarette, bare-chested fashion").
 Roitfeld has periodically drawn criticism for the magazine's use of sexuality and humor, which she employs to disrupt fashion's conservatism and pretension.
 Roitfeld's Vogue is unabashedly elitist, "unconcerned with making fashion wearable or accessible to its readers".
 Models, not actresses promoting movies, appear on its cover.
 Its party pages focus on the magazine's own staff, particularly Roitfeld and her daughter Julia Restoin Roitfeld.
 Its regular guest-editorships are given to it-girls like Kate Moss, Sofia Coppola, and Charlotte Gainsbourg.
 According to The Guardian, "what distinguishes French Vogue is its natural assumption that the reader must have heard of these beautiful people already.
 And if we haven't?
 The implication is that that's our misfortune, and the editors aren't about to busy themselves helping us out."
 Advertising revenue rose 60 percent in 2005, resulting in the best year for ad sales since the mid-1980s.
 On 17 December 2010, Carine announced her departure from Vogue Paris effective 31 January 2011.

-Under Emmanuelle Alt (2011–present)
+Under Emmanuelle Alt (2011–2021)

-On 7 January 2011, it was announced that Emmanuelle Alt, who had been the magazine fashion director for the last 10 years, would become the new editor-in-chief effective February 1st.
+On 7 January 2011, Emmanuelle Alt, who had worked at the magazine as its fashion director since 2000 was announced as the new editor-in-chief.
+Under Alt the publication was simplified, the magazine was redesigned to eliminate "cluttered layouts and typography" along with the introduction of more feature articles.
+Her appointment was seen as the "safe" choice with The New York Times stating that it did not look like Condé Nast executives were looking for a change to the publication.

+Valentina Sampaio was featured on the March 2017 cover and became the first transgender model to be featured on the cover of an edition of Vogue.

+Alt was dismissed from her role as editor-in-chief in May 2021, this followed the firing of multiple high-profile Condé Nast staff members.